NEWSFLASH: my Radbot project is fundraising. Join us cutting bills and carbon!

-It's also possibly a little more fierce at the bottom end of the power range than the SMAKLIG, though that may simply be a different spread that could be adjusted to.
+It's also possibly a little more fierce at the bottom end of the power range than the SMAKLIG.
+Though that may simply be a different spread that we could adjust to.

 Jean is not convinced that the SilverCrest could be used every day as it doesn't feel totally robust.

 The nominal power rating is ~2kW, so comparable with the SMAKLIG (2x2300W induction zone with booster; 3200W; 1x1400W induction zone with booster; 1800W; 1x1800W induction zone with booster; 2500W).